 The micro pavé setting features extremely small diamonds, each stone weighing less than 0.01 carats.
 These gems are so small that it looks like the entire piece is made of diamonds or other gemstones.

 A typical micro pavé setting may contain several rows of gemstones to cover the entire piece.
 This style is one of the most delicate and beautiful varieties of the pavé setting with stunning sparkle and detail.
 However, the micro pavé is also among the most expensive because of the work required to create it.

 The U-cut pavé setting is one of the most popular styles today.
 The name of this setting type comes from the shape of the grooves into which the stones are set.
 From the side view, these grooves resemble the letter U.

 This pavé style is designed to reduce the amount of metal and increase diamond visibility and sparkle, allowing light to enter from the sides.

 The scalloped pavé setting is another popular style that immediately catches attention.
 The name of this pavé setting type comes from the shape of the metal beads with U-shaped cut-outs, which create a scalloped look.

-Like the U-cut pavé, scalloped pavé is designed to reduce the amount of metal used and to accentuate the gemstones’ sparkle.
+Like the U-cut pavé, the scalloped pavé is designed to reduce the amount of metal used and to accentuate the gemstones’ sparkle.

 The French pavé offers a unique look to any piece of jewellery due to the combination of engraving work and diamond setting style.

 French pavé, also known as fishtail pavé, incorporates a V-shaped groove underneath each gemstone.
 This allows more light to hit the stone and minimizes the amount of metal used.
 Like the U-cut pavé, this style enhances gemstones’ sparkle and visibility.

 Petite pavé is similar to the traditional pavé setting, except that it uses much smaller prongs to hold the gemstones in place, which allows pavé stones to be more visible.